FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 **--SUPPOSITION MODE OFF--**

+> **Important update 23/08/2024**: I had the confirmation from Microsoft that custom Copilots built through Copilot Studio do not leverage the user or tenants semantic index.
+However, the supposition made above is still valid for Copilot for Microsoft 365 scenarios as it uses semantic index in this case.

-#### Tricking the Copilot semantic index
+#### Tricking the Copilot index

-Because I had no control over the semantic index and how embeddings are done, I tried multiple solutions to "trick" the semantic index and make the metadata information available to generate the answers.
+Because I had no control over the index, I tried multiple solutions to "trick" the index and make the metadata information available to generate the answers.
 I tested few strategies:

 1. **Metadata as text (original page)**